JoeyCodinja/AdvancedImmigrationProcessingSystem/README.md

 `cd <directory where zip file was downloaded>`

-Install the dependencies necessary to run the project with the command below
+Install the dependencies necessary to run the project with the commands below

-`npm install`
+`npm install --legacy-peer-deps`

+`cd aips-server && npm install`

 To run the API part of the project run the following command